Shaenon K. Garrity: Other work

 Garrity began volunteering at the Cartoon Art Museum in 2000, and she continued to work there throughout her webcomic career.
 Shortly after being laid off by Viz Media in 2003, Garrity began doing freelance editing work for the company.
 She edited One Piece, YuYu Hakusho, Ultimate Muscle, Knights of the Zodiac, and Tenchi Muyo! for the English-language Shonen Jump magazine, and wrote reviews for the Animerica magazine.
 Garrity wrote for Marvel Comics in the mid-2000s, writing the 2005–2007 Marvel Holiday Specials.
 She was a regular contributor for Sequential Tart, The Comics Journal, Publishers Weekly, and Anime News Network.

 Handling the localization of Case Closed, Garrity became responsible for official translations of the names of new characters.
 Garrity intended to write the book CLAMP in America in 2011, a volume which was intended to cover the history of the popular four-member manga creation team CLAMP.
 However, this release was cancelled due to copyright issues.

 Garrity wrote short science-fiction stories in Strange Horizons, Lightspeed, and Machine of Death.
 In 2013, Garrity contributed to Dark Horse Comics' CBLDF Presents Manga: Introduction, Challenges, and Best Practices.

 Personal life

-Garrity is married to artist and Cartoon Art Museum curator Andrew Farago, and they moved to Berkeley, California in 2009.
+Garrity is married to artist and former Cartoon Art Museum curator Andrew Farago, and they moved to Berkeley, California in 2009.
 The two had a son in 2014.